zetabotco/blog/site/content/blog/ai-driven-complaint-management-solve-customer-complaints-faster.md

 > While AI processes and categorizes complaints from customers, AI automatically responds to these complaints with appropriate responses according to the experiences learned by AI itself.

-There's something exciting about using AI in a complaint management system, like we have a really smart detective who can connect the dots.
+There's something exciting about using AI in a complaint management system, like  a really smart detective who can connect the dots.
 By analyzing the historical data of complaints from other customers.
-AI algorithms can detect recurring issues, common themes and emerging patterns that may not be so obvious to us.
+AI algorithms can detect recurring issues, common themes, and emerging patterns that may not be so obvious to us. having

 With AI, companies can proactively address problems, improve their products or services, and provide great customer experiences.
 By preventing future problems, they can forge strong customer relationships and uphold an excellent reputation.
 It's like having a reliable sidekick that helps you keep your customers happy and loyal.
 The potential of AI in identifying trends and patterns is truly transformative in the field of complaint management.

 ## Implementing an AI-Driven Complaint Management System

-In implementing AI into a complaint management system, we need to prepare a system combination of NLP techniques to understand the classification of customer complaints including:
+In implementing AI into a complaint management system, we need to prepare a system combination of NLP techniques to understand the classification of customer complaints, including:

 * **Language modeling:** Preparation of the system using a pre-trained language model to understand the context and meaning of the complaint
 * **Sentiment Analysis:** Aims to determine the emotional tone of the complaint, whether positive or negative.